pyrustic/shared/README.md

 When the `autosave` mode is enabled, the data is converted into a **probed** collection.
 In the example above, the `get` method returns a **probed** list.

+> **Note: Autosave does not work for subcollections.
+If your collection contains subcollections, you should not rely on the Autosave feature if you want to update a subcollection.**

 **Probed** is a Python library that gives full control over collections (`list`, `dict`, `set`), such as being notified when their contents change or filtering what is added to them.

 > **Discover [Probed](https://github.com/pyrustic/probed#readme) !**